dfsp-spirit/qmapc/README.md

    These instructions are targeted at end users who want to build the qmapc JAR file from source.
 Thanks to the Maven wrapper script, this is very easy under Unix-like systems (Linux, OSX) and Windows.
 Basically all you need to know is some shell basics.

-1. Download a copy of the qmapc repository as a zip archive and unzip it (or just clone the repository using git in case you have that installed).
-See https://github.com/dfsp-spirit/qmapc
+1. Download a copy of the qmapc repository from GitHub as a zip archive and unzip it (or just clone the repository using git in case you have that installed).
+See `Contributing` below for the repo URL.
 2. Start a terminal and change into the directory that contains your copy of the repository.
 `cd path-to-your-downloads-dir/qmapc`
 3. Build the software using the supplied Maven wrapper script (this will download and install the correct Maven version in case you don't have it yet):
     * Linux, OSX, ... : `./mvnw clean package`
-    * Windows: `./mvnw clean package`
+    * Windows: `mvnw.cmd clean package`
 4. You can now run the jar file that has been produced and stored in the `target` directory:
 `java -jar target/qmapc-<VERSION>.jar -h`
 5. Optional: copy the jar file to some convenient location, maybe add that location to your PATH environment variable.